 At the top of the main compartment, we’ve been keeping space for everyday items by creating a shelf with one of the included FlexFold dividers.
-This gives us some open space for things like a medium-sized Peak Design packing cube full of clothing, a toiletry kit, and a tech pouch.
+This gives us some open space for things like a small-sized Peak Design packing cube full of clothing, a toiletry kit, and a tech pouch.

 On the top flap, there’s also a small zipper pocket with that stretchy mesh material that’s ideal for holding things you want to keep more secure, like a passport.